Managing Licensed Members on the Enterprise Admin Dashboard

 Note: In both cases, a member can only be granted a license if your Enterprise has enough seats remaining.

-By default, a Trello user is not required to be managed by your Enterprise before they can be added to an Enterprise team (and thus granted a license).
-To restrict your Enterprise’s teams to only managed members, change the “Team Membership Restrictions” setting in the “Security” tab of your Enterprise Admin Dashboard.
+By default, a Trello user is not required to be managed by your Enterprise before they can be added to an Enterprise Workspace (and thus granted a license).
+To restrict your Enterprise’s Workspace to only managed members, change the “Workspace Membership Restrictions” setting in the “Security” tab of your Enterprise Admin Dashboard.

 Revoking a license from a billable member